Skip to main content

 Written by Kristina Patten

-Updated over a week ago
+Updated this week

-There are three areas where you can see subtasks: the Task Pipeline, the Tasks section of a property, or a Task Template.
+There are three areas where you can see subtasks; the Task Pipeline, the Tasks section of a property, or a Task Template.
 Let's go over each one.

 Task Pipeline